csirac2/snazzer/doc/snazzer-receive.md

 `btrfs send` and `btrfs receive`, using `btrfs send -p [parent]` where possible to reduce transport overhead of incremental snapshots.

+**snazzer-receive** never deletes any snapshots from the current working dir, even if the snapshots were e.g. pruned from the source.
+This can be used to build a flexible, multi-tiered backup strategy with different settings of how many snapshots to keep, but means that `snazzer --prune` needs to be run on the current working directory as well for old snapshots to be deleted.

 Rather than offer ssh user/port/host specifications through **snazzer-receive**, it is assumed all remote hosts are properly configured through your ssh config file usually at `$HOME/.ssh/config`.